 The percentage of the population of Tennessee living below the low-income threshold is 37.3 percent.
 Of the three counties considered, Anderson County has the highest percentage of low-income individuals (36.3 percent), followed by Knox County (33.0 percent), and Blount County (32.7 percent).
 Approximately 29.8 percent of people living within the study area are considered low-income, with percentages for individual block groups varying considerably, ranging from 6.5 to 82.4 percent of the population.
 Nine of the block groups within the study area have low-income populations that either exceed 50 percent of the total population or significantly exceed the low-income percentage of one or more of the reference geographies.
-Figure 3-X identifies these block groups subject to environmental justice considerations.
+Figure 3-X identifies these block groups determined to meet the criterion for consideration as low-income population groups subject to environmental justice considerations.